ericrkuo/GameMakerDSL/ExampleInput.md

   of height 5 and width 1
   at (3,10)

-// TODO polish up this documentation and all other documentation /**
+/**
  * Feature 2: Object creation dependent upon some condition
  * - Walls can be reused across future levels or stages to make them more difficult